Justin-Acosta/coastapi/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 This repo contains the api for the Coast project.
-Begin with the "Installation" section here, then continue with the client instructions here https://github.com/Justin-Acosta/coastclient
+Begin with the "Installation" section here, then continue with the client instructions https://github.com/Justin-Acosta/coastclient

 ### Prerequisites
 - python 3.10.12 (adjust the value of python_version in this project's Pipfile if needed)